Playable

 GENESIS 2K24

 A head-tracked rhythmic rail-shooter that traces the cyberspace aesthetics of Rez (2001) back to their origins in Chicago's art and technology scenes.
-In collaboration with Charles Voita and Bill Derrah, I led the development of this remake of my 2023 entry for the C.H.A.I.N.G.E.D. project.
+In collaboration with Charles Voita and Bill Derrah, I led development on this remake of my 2023 C.H.A.I.N.G.E.D. entry.
 The game reimagines the Electronic Visualization Laboratory's (EVL) 3D vector graphics for Star Wars (1977) and incorporates head-tracking from the CAVE system (1992), set to Phuture's genre-defining Acid Tracks (1985).
 It was exhibited at the BitBash 2024 festival.

 Better Qr Codes